 September 2011 – Dusty’s Story

-On Friday night, Dusty either had a stroke or a brain tumor; apparently symptoms are very close to being the same.
+On Friday night, Dusty either had a stroke or a brain tumor; apparently symptoms are very close to the same.
 She was fine one minute, then walking into walls and not being able to control the right side of her body the next.
-By Saturday morning, she looked like she was starting to bounce back, even came outside to feed and care for the horses, a job we’ve done together for the last four years (it was our one on one time), she never missed a day.
+By Saturday morning, she looked like she was starting to bounce back.
+She even came outside to help feed and care for the horses; a job we’ve done together for the last four years.
+It was our one-on-one time.
+She never missed a day.
 That night she started to fail…

-I’m so glad you were a part of my life Dusty… It’s an honor and privilege to say you were mine!
-I’m gonna miss that smiling face, I’m gonna miss you.
+Dusty passed away August 31, 2015… I’m so glad you were a part of my life Dusty.
+It’s an honor and privilege to say you were mine!
+I’m gonna miss that smiling face, I’m gonna miss you…